mvg13/CIS7-Fall2023-Final-Project/README.md

 •	Program must also randomize or shuffle the deck before each game.
 Project Details/Breakdown:

-Part 1: Game Initialization and Setup - completed by Dyson Lewis
+Part 1: Game Initialization and Setup - completed by Pedro Sandoval

 Responsibilities:
 •	Initialize the deck of cards.